-STOCKHOLM — Swedish truck maker AB Volvo has tapped Martin Lundstedt, the top boss at rival Scania AB, to become the new chief executive and group president later this year.
+In April, the Goteborg-based group ousted its chief executive and named Martin Lundstedt, top boss at rival Scania AB, to become the new CEO and group president in October.